The Question Regarding Christening

 What are the roots of the idea of christening?

-I find it ironic that many "non-denominational churches" who practice christening, will allege falsely that certain practices of the Catholic church are from pagan practices, or allege some Catholic dogmas come directly from the pagan Romans.
+I find it ironic that many "non-denominational churches" who practice christening, will allege falsely that certain practices of the Catholic church are from pagan roots, or allege some Catholic dogmas come directly from the pagan Romans.
 With regards to the practices of christening done by certain non-denominational churches, as they say, "The proof is in the pudding."
-For you see the idea of Christening does not come from the Apostles or the early centuries of the church, but, it came from an old and very, very pagan Viking practice.
+For you see the idea of Christening does not come from the Apostles or the early centuries of the church, but, it came from an old and very pagan Viking practice.

 So when it comes to christening, who are the ones following a practice stemming from pagan roots and a manmade tradition?

-19 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the holy Spirit,
+[2] Matt 18-20 : 18 Then Jesus approached and said to them, “All power in heaven and on earth has been given to me.
+19 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the holy Spirit, 20 teaching them to observe all that I have commanded you.
+And behold, I am with you always, until the end of the age.”

-Ephesians 4:3-6: 3 striving to preserve the unity of the spirit through the bond of peace:4one body and one Spirit, as you were also called to the one hope of your call;5one Lord, one faith, one baptism; 6 one God and Father of all, who is over all and through all and in all.
+[3] Ephesians 4:3-6: 3 striving to preserve the unity of the spirit through the bond of peace: 4 one body and one Spirit, as you were also called to the one hope of your call; 5 one Lord, one faith, one baptism; 6 one God and Father of all, who is over all and through all and in all.

 The notion of dedication or being dedicated into or by a church is another man-made tradition not found explicitly in the Bible (At least as it concerns a substitute for infant baptism) which is used by "non-denominational churches” to skirt around the idea of infant baptism or baptism of small children, or baptism altogether.
+This is unfortunate because when Peter is speaking in Acts 2:38-41[1] he refers to “baptism” for those listening to Him and for “their children.”
+The word Peter uses for ‘children’ translated into the Greek does not segregate infants are small children but includes them!

 Like christening, the idea of dedicating strays far from the sacrament of baptism as commanded by Christ, given by the Apostles, promulgated by certain early church fathers and used in the church during those centuries up to modern days.

 The only time "Dedication" is used as a way to set something apart for the purpose of serving God, is found in the Old Testament.
 And it was usually buildings that were dedicated.
 In the Old Testament’s feast of Dedication (referred to today as Hanukah).
-This feast applied to the Temple (a place, a building) being set apart for the worship of God.
+This feast applied to the Jewish Temple (a place, a building) being set apart for the worship of God.
 Therefore, buildings are dedicated not people.

 Different cultures in the past and present would dedicate buildings.
 In today's secular world, there is the concept of building dedications.
 For example, a public library, theater, or public office building may not necessarily be dedicated to the purposes of God.
+This secular practice has its parallel practices found in the Bible as well as practices coming from other ancient civilizations.